Why Your Flight to Tokyo Goes Over Alaska

 Fleet Assignment

-Matching aircraft types to routes based on range, capacity, and efficiency.
-Long-thin routes (few passengers, long distance) need different equipment than short-fat routes (many passengers, short distance).
+Matching the right aircraft type to each route based on range, capacity, and efficiency.
+Long-thin routes with few passengers over long distances need different equipment than short-fat routes with heavy demand over short hops.
+Getting this wrong is expensive.

 Hub Timing